viniperess/compass-social-network/README.md

 6. Run the frontend and backend in separate terminals: cd frontend && npm start and cd backend && npm run start:dev<br/>
 7. Access the application in the browser: http://localhost:3000 for the frontend and http://localhost:3001 for the backend.<br/>

+## API Routes

+The Compass Social Network backend provides the following API routes:

+### Users

+* GET /api/v1/users: Get a list of all users.

+* GET /api/v1/users/:id: Get a specific user by ID.

+* POST /api/v1/users: Create a new user.

+* PUT /api/v1/users/:id: Update a user by ID.

+*DELETE /api/v1/users/:id: Delete a user by ID.

+### Posts

+* GET /api/v1/posts: Get a list of all posts.

+* GET /api/v1/posts/:id: Get a specific post by ID.

+* POST /api/v1/posts: Create a new post.

+* PUT /api/v1/posts/:id: Update a post by ID.

+* DELETE /api/v1/posts/:id: Delete a post by ID.

+### Comments

+* GET /api/v1/posts/:postId/comments: Get all comments for a specific post.

+* GET /api/v1/posts/:postId/comments/:commentId: Get a specific comment for a post.

+* POST /api/v1/posts/:postId/comments: Add a new comment to a post.

+* PUT /api/v1/posts/:postId/comments/:commentId: Update a comment for a post.

+* DELETE /api/v1/posts/:postId/comments/:commentId: Delete a comment for a post.

+Please note that you need to replace :id, :postId, and :commentId with the actual IDs when making requests to these routes.

+Feel free to customize and expand this list based on your specific API routes and their functionalities.

 ## Configuration

 Make sure to properly configure the environment variables in the .env file in the backend directory.
 The required variables may include the following: